phoenix-rtos/phoenix-rtos-doc/building/windows.md

----
-orphan: True <!-- Additional page not intended to place in toctree -->
----

 # Windows

-For now, it is possible to build Phoenix-RTOS images for all targets and run `ia32-generic-qemu` on Windows using `Cygwin` or `WSL`.
-Running the rest of targets is under development.
+At this moment on Windows it is possible to build Phoenix-RTOS image for all targets.
+Running the system is only possible on `ia32-generic-qemu` using `Cygwin` or `WSL`.
+Running the rest of targets will be added soon.

 ## Cygwin